jesvinr/Multi_Purpose_Software/README.md

 - **Summarization**: Generate concise summaries of long passages for easy understanding.
 - **Text to Image**: Visualize complex concepts by generating images from text descriptions.

+## Deployment
+The Multi-Purpose Tool is deployed on Hugging Face Spaces.
+You can access the app online at the following link: [Multi_Purpose_Software](https://huggingface.co/spaces/Jesivn/Multi_purpose_Software)